syncfusion-content/javascript-docs/js/TreeGrid/Stacked-Header.md

 ### Tooltip

-We can have the customized tooltip for the stackedHeader text with the help of tooltip property. jsRender template script id can be assigned to this property to get tooltip.
+We can have the customized tooltip for the stackedHeader text with the help of tooltip property.
+JsRender template script id can be assigned to this property to get tooltip.

 {% highlight html %}